xavierfoucrier/inbox-notifier/README.md

 If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](CONTRIBUTING.md) before**.
 Thanks for taking time to contribute to Gmail Notifier.

-## Privacy Policy
-Discover the [privacy practices](PRIVACY.md) of the application and how we collect, use or share your data.

 ## Softpedia award certification
 This product was last tested in the **Softpedia Labs** on **5th of November 2018** by *Alexandra Sava*.